WillyNaresse/WillyNaresse/README.md

 ## Hello! 😁
-I'm Willy, a passionate Junior Front-End Developer from Uberlândia, MG, Brazil, specializing in Angular.
+I'm Willy, a passionate Junior Front-End Developer from Uberlândia - MG, Brazil, specializing in Angular.
 I consider myself kind, loyal, communicative, focused, and highly ambitious.
 Committed to achieving my goals, I am currently seeking professional opportunities to apply and enhance my skills.
 My journey is ongoing, and in pursuit of my dreams, I strive to make significant contributions and continually evolve, both personally and professionally.
 <hr>

 ## Technologies: